dwyl/phoenix-ecto-append-only-log-example/README.md

 - **Social Networking** - not allowing people to delete a message without leaving a clarifying comment to promote accountability for what people write.
 In many cases this can reduce hate speech. 😡 💬 😇
-+ **Banking/Finance** - _all_ transactions are append-only ledgers.
-If they were not accounting would be chaos and the world economy would collapse!
-When the "available balance" of an account is required, it is _calculated_ from the list/log of debit/credit transactions.
-(_a summary of the data in an account may be **cached** in a database "view" but it is **never mutated**_)
 + ***Healthcare***: a patient's medical data gets captured/recorded once as a "snapshot" in time.
 The doctor or
 [ECG machine](https://en.wikipedia.org/wiki/Electrocardiography)